intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 ## Scratching the surface

 *Set theory* is a broad field of theoretical study, and we will only introduce a few basic concepts in this unit.
-If you would like to explore this topic further -- and if you intend to go beyond the undergraduate level of music study, you should -- I highly recommend that you read the some of the many fine textbooks written on the subject.
+If you would like to explore this topic further--and if you intend to go beyond the undergraduate level of music study, you should--I highly recommend that you read some of the many fine books written on the subject.
 My favorites include:
 - *The Structure of Atonal Music* - Allen Forte
 - *Introduction to Post-tonal Theory* - Joseph Straus
 - *Basic Atonal Theory* - John Rahn